 What Does It Mean to Impute an Income?

 As grey divorces become more common so do the issue that come along with a divorce later in life.
-Couples often struggle to determine how to divide their finances after they have been sharing a joint account or acquiring joint assets after many years.
+Couples often struggle to determine how to divide their finances after they have been sharing a joint account or acquiring joint assets for many years.
 Another issue is what happens to spousal support payments once the payor retires and is living off their pension or other financial means?
 Often, the party paying support will ask the court to reduce or terminate support payments.
 However, this can result in expensive legal fees which are counter productive to the payors goal.
 Fortunately, the Court is progressing their ideas of spousal support as grey divorce become the norm.
 The court will look to the individual situations of each party and make a decision based on their financial positions.

 Disclaimer: The content provided in the blog posts of Jones Divorce & Family Law is general information and should not be considered legal advice.
 Please contact a lawyer for legal advice tailored to your specific situation.
 All articles are current as of their original publication date.